alcazar90/personal_website/content/about.md

 showpagemeta = false
 +++

 I'm a data analyst working at the [Central Bank of Chile](http://www.bcentral.cl/).
 I have the ambition to play an interdisciplinary role blending artificial intelligence with classic data analysis.
+Specially interested in interpretability

 So to achieve this goal I taken a learning by doing approach and I became a self learning monk with the help of many online resources and cups of tea.